MrLixm/MrLixm.github.io/content/blog/opendrt.rst

     output [jpg,...]

 | Then the OpenDRT implementation is only available as a Nuke Gizmo and
-    through Davinci Resolve DCTL feature and this imply you are using one of these dccs.
+    through Davinci Resolve DCTL (in paid licenses) feature which imply you are using one of these dccs.
 | No OCIO support, this means you will have with your traditional workflow in
     your rendering DCC and only be able to preview the final image in your post-prod one which is not an ideal one.